 Warranties and Liabilities

-8.1 Lightyear warrants that its provision of Telecommunications Services will be in accordance with prevailing standards in the telecommunications industry, and Lightyear will use reasonable efforts under the circumstances to remedy any delays, interruptions, omissions, mistakes, accidents or errors with respect to any part of such services.
+8.1 Hemp Logic warrants that its provision of wholesale products will be in accordance with prevailing standards in the products industry, and Hemp Logic will use reasonable efforts under the circumstances to remedy any delays, interruptions, omissions, mistakes, accidents or errors with respect to any part of such services.

 8.2 THE FOREGOING WARRANTY AND REMEDIES ARE EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES OR REMEDIES, WHETHER EXPRESS, IMPLIED OR STATUTORY, INCLUDING, WITHOUT LIMITATION, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-IN THE EVENT OF ANY DEFECT WHATSOEVER IN THE TELECOMMUNICATIONS SERVICES, NEITHER LIGHTYEAR NOR ANY THIRD-PARTY PROVIDER OR OPERATOR OF FACILITIES EMPLOYED IN THE PROVISION OF ANY PART OF SUCH SERVICES SHALL BE LIABLE TO THE AGENT OR ANY LIGHTYEAR END USER FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, SPECIAL, ACTUAL, PUNITIVE OR ANY OTHER DAMAGES, OR FOR ANY LOST PROFITS OF ANY KIND OR NATURE WHATSOEVER.
+IN THE EVENT OF ANY DEFECT WHATSOEVER IN THE HEMP LOGIC PRODUCT, NEITHER HEMP LOGIC NOR ANY THIRD-PARTY PROVIDER OR OPERATOR OF FACILITIES EMPLOYED IN THE PROVISION OF ANY PART OF SUCH SERVICES SHALL BE LIABLE TO THE AGENT OR ANY HEMP LOGIC END USER FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, SPECIAL, ACTUAL, PUNITIVE OR ANY OTHER DAMAGES, OR FOR ANY LOST PROFITS OF ANY KIND OR NATURE WHATSOEVER.

-8.3 The liability of Lightyear to Agent under this agreement is limited to the obligation to pay commissions as described herein.
+8.3 The liability of Hemp Logic to Agent under this agreement is limited to the obligation to pay commissions as described herein.

 Article 9